 - Think outside the box.
 Try some different types of materials, everything from cardboard, posts you can attach to the wall, carpeting, sisal rope, sisal cloth, or even a small tree limb.

 - If you have carpeting in your home, you may want to avoid that as a main scratching place as kitty will find it hard to understand why you let him scratch carpeting on the post and not on your floor.
+When you’re looking for a carpet cleaning company, be sure to only hire fully licensed and insured carpet cleaners.

 - Cat trees provide another option for kitty to stretch out and play.
 What’s great about cat trees, you can find ones that will match the décor of your home.
 They come in all shapes and sizes, including ones that look like a cocktail glass or even a real tree.
 Your cat will be able to knead and scratch while laying down, or to the top of the tree.
 He can knead the cat tree while napping and soaking up the sun, as well.